maxloosmu/MaxVault/README.md

 ## Notes building with some Obsidian help for self-improvement to simplify work and life, and be ready for an uncertain future.
 ### Tag: Count
-- self-improvement: 11
+- self-improvement: 12
 - self-discovery: 10
 - work: 6
 - life: 5
 - purpose: 5
 - Singapore: 4
+- creativity: 4
 - learning: 4
-- creativity: 3
 - innovation: 3
 - programming: 3
 - time-management: 3
 - web-development: 3
 - christianity: 2
 - contentment: 2
+- decision-making: 2
 - skills: 2
 - technology: 2
 - values: 2